2023 Knox County 4-H Volunteer Kickoff

 Share your skills, talents and special interests in a single project area.
 For example: clothing, dogs, rabbits, horses, bicycling, computers, wood working, photography, etc.

 Lead children, in grades K-2, through hands-on learning activites, as they develop social skills, learn and grow

 Ready to Become a Volunteer?

-- Contact the OSU Extension office and talk to Andrea or Jana to indicate an interest in becoming an Extension volunteer
+- Contact the OSU Extension office and talk to Andrea or Lindsey to indicate an interest in becoming an Extension volunteer

 - You can access the application process from here or you can stop by the OSU Extension Office located at 160 Columbus Road to pick up a hard copy.